stburke-cmu/burke-samantha-portfolio/final_project_partII.md

       *   "I know climate change is real and I want to do my part, but I need to educate myself."

 ## Research Process
-I started my process by creating a wireframe in Balsamiq.
+I started my process by creating a wireframe in Balsamiq (see below).
 It was very preliminary, but it helped me get the layout sorted out.
 I showed this to the people I interviewed.
+They said it was a good start, but I could improve the way it flows.
+They helped me brainstorm some ideas.
 The feedback helped me create a stronger introduction and rethink some of my graphics.
 Next, I started putting my work into Shorthand.
-Based on the feedback I got after showing this version, I decided to change my story line.
+Based on the feedback I got after showing this version, I decided to further revise my story line.
 It helped me build a stronger introduction, eliminate some of the fluff, and focus on the important information.

-## Revisions
+## Draft Revisions
    1. Intro:  We know climate change exists but what do we do about it?
       * Energy use is increasing
       * How do we reduce our carbon footprint while sustaining our energy use?